 Note: Do not, we repeat, do not simply send them the link to the whiteboard video and ask them to share.
 That’s just plain rude and presumptuous.
 Asking permission first will work much better for you (just ask Seth Godin).

-We have talked about re-purposing your whiteboard animation video before.
+We have talked about re-purposing your whiteboard and cartoon animation video before.
 In that post, we mostly talked about how to take your already well-received content, and squeeze even more proverbial juice out of it.

 But repurposing works equally well for promoting a brand-new video.
 Here are just a few ideas of how you could do this :